-Customers accounting for 10% or more of revenues during 2013, 2012 and 2011 are as follows:
+Customers accounting for 10% or more of revenues during 2014, 2013 and 2012 are as follows:

-% of Revenues
+% of Revenu es

-Customer 2013 2012 2011
+Customer 2014 2013 2012

-Florida Power & Light Company 52% 53% 53%
+Florida Power & Light Company 52% 52% 53%

-Duke Energy Florida, Inc (a).
-29 29 28
+Duke Energy Florida, Inc (a) 30 29 29

-(a) On July 2, 2012 Progress Energy Florida, Inc. completed a merger with Duke Energy.
-On April 24, 2013 Florida Power Corporation d/b/a Progress Energy Florida, Inc changed its name to Duke Energy Florida, Inc.
+(a) Effective April 29, 2013 Florida Power Corporation d/b/a Progress Energy Florida, Inc changed its name to Duke Energy Florida, Inc.

 Allowance for Funds Used During Construction (AFUDC).
 AFUDC, which represents the estimated debt and equity costs of capital funds necessary to finance the construction and expansion of certain new regulated facilities, consists of two components, an equity component and an interest expense component.
 The equity component is a non-cash item.
-AFUDC is capitalized as a component of Property, Plant and Equipment cost, with offsetting credits to the Statements of Operations through Other Income and
+AFUDC is capitalized as a component of Property, Plant and Equipment cost, with offsetting credits to the Statements of Operations through Other Income and Expenses, Net for the equity component and Interest Expense for the interest expense component.